-This is new quick and healthy meal which I started cooking only recently.
+This is a new quick and healthy meal which I started cooking only recently.
 It comes from my Armenian boyfriend.
-In his culture they make a soup out of lamb, chickpeas and spinach, but he simplified it by cooking it for me with no lamb.
+In his culture, they make a soup out of lamb, chickpeas and spinach, but he simplified it by cooking it for me with no lamb.
 I liked it very much and since then I regularly cook this as it’s very quick and easy to make.

 - 1 medium sized red oninon

 - 2-3 tbsp of natural yoghurt

 - half of a lemon

 - Prepare your ingredients: chop the onion, chop the garlic, wash the spinach and open a carton of chickpeas.

 - Fry the onion on a 2-3 tbsp rapeseed oil on medium heat for a couple of minutes in a tall saucepan.